macOS-Dell-Latitude-E7470/macOS-Dell-Latitude-E7470/README.md

 ### Boot and Install macOS

 * Plug in the USB we created to your Dell computer
-* Press the Power button to turn on our computer (if you used the Dell to create the USB, shutdown the computere first)
+* Press the Power button to turn on our computer (if you used the Dell to create the USB, shutdown the computer first)
 * Wait and we will see the Apple icon on a black screen with a progress bar at the bottom
 * Then, we will see a menu with four options.
 Make sure select `Disk Utility` to partition your disk appropriately and format the partition for installing macOS into `APFS`.
 If you are dual booting with other operating systems, an easier way would be to partition the drive beforehand as some formats like NTFS are readonly on macOS.
 * Follow the installation steps and configure the preferences to your liking